MSPB Services for Suspension, Demotion, or Termination Complaints

 There are two types of whistleblower appeal cases.
 In the first type, the appellant is subjected to a personnel action, such as a removal, that is directly appealable to the Merit Systems Protection Board.

-The appellant can claim the removal was in retaliation for whistleblowing, and therefore serves as an affirmative defense against the removal.
+The appellant can claim the removal was in retaliation for whistleblowing and, therefore, serves as an affirmative defense against the removal.
 Both the appealable personnel action (the removal) and the whistleblower reprisal claim are reviewed by the MSPB.

-The other type of appeal is the “individual right of action,” (IRA) which was created by the Whistleblower Protection Act.
+The other type of appeal is the “individual right of action” (IRA), which was created by the Whistleblower Protection Act.

-In an IRA appeal, the appellant was subjected to a personnel action that is not directly appealable to the MSPB (for example, a poor performance evaluation).
+In an IRA appeal, the appellant is subjected to a personnel action that is not directly appealable to the MSPB (for example, a poor performance evaluation).
 The appellant claims that the poor evaluation was issued because of his whistleblowing.
 The appellant must first file a complaint with the Office of Special Counsel.
 If the OSC does not seek corrective action on his or her behalf, they can file an IRA appeal with the MSPB.

 If in his or her IRA appeal, the appellant alleges they were subject to a personnel action that is directly appealable to the MSPB, the case still will be adjudicated as an IRA appeal.
 This means that the MSPB will not review the merits of the action.
 The board will resolve only the whistleblower reprisal claim.